Hispanics and Latinos in Portland, Oregon: Culture

 Parts of 39th Avenue were named Cesar Chavez Boulevard in honor of Latino labor activist Cesar Chavez.

 Milagro is the only Hispanic theater production company in the Pacific Northwest.
+Deportivo Rose City is a soccer club.

 Events

-Annual events include the Portland Cinco de Mayo Fiesta and the Latin American Film Festival.
+Annual events include the Portland Cinco de Mayo Fiesta, Day of the Dead celebrations, El Grito Portland, and the Latin American Film Festival.
 Makers de Mayo "showcases and celebrates Latin American culture through art, makers, music, food and more", according to KPTV's Ayo Elise.
 PDX Latinx Pride (formerly Portland Latino Gay Pride) hosts the Latinx Pride Festival.

 Cuisine

 The Portland Mercado is a collection of food carts in southeast Portland, focused on Latin American cuisine.
 Notable restaurants and bars known for serving Latin American and Spanish (or Catalan) food in the city include: